ornl-training/ornl-training.github.io/syllabus/setup.md

 and double click on the
 file to run it. **This installer requires an active internet connection**.

+Note: This installer only works on 64-bit Windows.
+If you have 32-bit Windows (or you get an error message when running the installer), you can try following the instructions in the 5th comment here: https://github.com/swcarpentry/windows-installer/issues/49

 Others editors that you can use are [Notepad++](http://notepad-plus-plus.org/) or [Sublime Text](http://www.sublimetext.com/). **Be aware that you must add its installation directory to your system path**.
 Please ask your instructor to help you do this.